MFarkha/my-goroutines-example/README.md

-## This is a sample set of Go Lang programs with goroutines and synchronization patterns
+## This is a sample set of Golang modules with goroutines and synchronization patterns

 ### How to start